samlinux/hlf-c1/docs/developer/developAnApplication.md

 6. How to submit a transaction
 7. How to process a transaction response

-## (1) The application flow
+## The Application Flow

 An application has to follow six basic steps to submit a transaction:

-- Select an identity from a wallet
+1. Select an identity from a wallet
-- Connect to a gateway
+2. Connect to a gateway
-- Access the desired network
+3. Access the desired network
-- Construct a transaction request for a smart contract
+4. Construct a transaction request for a smart contract
-- Submit the transaction to the network
+5. Submit the transaction to the network
-- Process the response
+6. Process the response